demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-system-safe-block-add

 ***
-Add an email address/ domain name/ IP address to the system white/ block list.
+Add an email address/ domain name/ IP address to the system safe/block list.
 Block/Safe List lets you reject, discard, or allow email messages based on email addresses, domain names, and IP addresses.
 As one of the first steps to detect spam, FortiMail units evaluate whether an email message matches a block list or safe list entry.
-Choose the wanted list by the type argument.
+Choose the specified list by the type argument.

 #### Base Command